Via Mount Augustus Road, Gascoyne , Lyons River, 6705

-Mt Augustus National Park, Western Australia is located 460km east of Carnarvon and 390kms west of Meekatharra, and is home to the world's largest monocline, known as Burringurrah by the local Wadjari Aboriginal people.
+Mount Augustus National Park, Western Australia is located 460km east of Carnarvon and 390km west of Meekatharra, and is home to the world's largest monocline, known as Burringurrah by the local Wadjari Aboriginal people.

-There is a 49 kilometre circuit around Mt Augustus National Park suitable for conventional two-wheel-drive vehicles.
-This circuit offers views of the changing faces of the rock and access to a number of key sites including rocky creek gorges, caves, Aboriginal rock art, picnic sites, walk trails and a variety of wildlife on the rock, plain and water courses.
+There is a 49 kilometre self-drive circuit around Mt Augustus National Park suitable for conventional two-wheel-drive vehicles.
+This circuit offers views of the changing faces of the rock and access to a number of key sites including rocky creek gorges, caves, Aboriginal rock art, picnic sites and various walking/hiking trails.

 For more information on visiting Mount Augustus National Park visit the Department of Parks and Wildlife.
 No camping or open fires are permitted within the National Park or on Mount Augustus Station pastoral lease.
-Accommodation, powered caravan sites, camping facilities, meals, fuel and water are available at Mount Augustus Outback Tourist Resort, located five kilometres from the base of the rock.
+Accommodation, powered caravan sites, camping facilities, meals, fuel and water are available at Mount Augustus Tourist Park, located 5 kilometres from the base of the rock.

 The roads are reasonable but may be washed out after rain, so check in advance about road conditions.
 Carry ample fuel, water and supplies to cope with all possible occurrences.

 To help plan your visit, download the Mount Augustus Visitor Guide from the Department of Wildlife and Parks website.

 There is no drinking water at Mount Augustus National Park, so always carry enough for your own needs (3-4 litres per person, per day).
 Heat stroke can kill and summer temperatures are extremely hot.